 My dealings with Forrest helped me to come up with what I refer to as the “M.A.S.H.
 Theory.”
 The popular movie, M.A.S.H., came out somewhere in that era or perhaps a few years before I worked for Paul-Munroe; I believe I thought of the movie when I began to hear Forrest complain about his situation.
 The parallel I drew was simply that, like the surgeons in the movie, Forrest appeared to be very good at his job and I suspected not someone who could be easily replaced.
 It appeared to me that Forrest had a lot more bargaining power due to his own relative uniqueness than he realized — or than he used.

-To put it simply, it appeared to me that Forest could have gone to management and told them what kinds of changes he needed to have made if they wanted him to continue working there.
+To put it simply, it appeared to me that Forrest could have gone to management and told them what kinds of changes he needed to have made if they wanted him to continue working there.
 As I have said before, without an “or else” requests can all too frequently fall on deaf ears.
 And, the supply/demand factor needs to be taken into account, simply because some people can be replaced so readily that they have virtually no bargaining power (other than possibly whatever legislation might have provided, a separate issue entirely).

 But it sure seemed to me that Forrest had a lot more clout than he ever used.
 It probably came down, once again, to the individual, Forrest in this case, simply being unwilling to take any chances or to “rock the boat” in any way.
 I guess I have always believed that if something appears to really be broken that you really should make every attempt to fix it — and our personal lives, definitely including our careers, should not in any way be an exception to this rule.